MSPCA-Angell Headquarters

 If you find that your pet is suffering from heatstroke:

 • Immediately take your pet to a shady, cool area.
 Angle a fan directly on them if you have one.
-Rectal thermometers help track your pet’s temperature.
+Rectal thermometers can help track their temperature.

 • Offer cool water to your pet, but don’t force them to drink if they don’t want to.

-• Put a cool (not ice cold) wet towel under your pet’s armpits and around their groin.
-Apply water to the tips of their ears.
+• Put a cool (not ice-cold) wet towel under your pet’s armpits and around its groin.
+Apply water to the tips of its ears.

 Keep your pet cool